Daniyal-Tahsildar/FIFO_TB_UVM/README.md

 ### Directory Specifications:

-- [Common](): This directory houses essential files that are shared and utilized across the entire testbench.
+- [Common](Common) : This directory houses essential files that are shared and utilized across the entire testbench.
-- [Design](): Contains the Verilog file for FIFO implementation
+- [Design](Design) : Contains the Verilog file for FIFO implementation
-- [Testbench](): Within the testbench directory, you'll find a collection of UVM test files, each serving a specific purpose in thoroughly testing the FIFO implementation.
+- [Testbench](Testbench) : Within the testbench directory, you'll find a collection of UVM test files, each serving a specific purpose in thoroughly testing the FIFO implementation.
-- [Images](): Contains the images used in this readme file.
+- [Images](Images) : Contains the images used in this readme file.
 Feel free to explore these directories to gain insights into the project's architecture and components.